Construction of Hierarchically Semi-Separable matrix Representation using Adaptive Johnson-Lindenstrauss Sketching: Preliminaries

 \begin{definition}[JL Sketching Operator] Suppose $\mathcal{D}$ is a distribution over matrices of size $d \times n$.
 We say that a matrix $R \sim \mathcal{D}$ is a $(n, d, \delta, \eps)$-JL sketching operator if for any vector $x \in \R^n$ it satisfies

 \end{definition}

 The condition in \cref{def:distJL} considers length preservation of a single vector.
 A standard union bound argument can be used to show that a JL matrix with probability $1 - \delta$ satisfies \eqref{eq:JL-lemma} for all $u,v \in P$ where $P$ contains $m$ points, provided that $d$ is chosen to be sufficiently large; see Remark 2.2 of \cite{bamberger2021johnson} for a discussion about this.

-\begin{remark} For low rank matrices $A$ with dimension $m \times n$, a highly accurate approximation can be computed with $d \ll n$ allowing us to compute our sketch $S = AR^T$ using only matrix-vector products by iterating over the $d$ columns of $R^T$. \end{remark}
+This non-constructive definition for a JL sketching operator allows us to develop a unified theory for HSS construction using general JL sketching operators.
+From a practical standpoint we consider Gaussian sketching operators, SJLT and SRHT as specific realizations of JL sketches with tighter bounds.

 In the following subsections, we introduce three popular JL sketching operator distributions.
 All three satisfy the condition in \cref{def:distJL} provided that $d$ is large enough.
 Details on theoretical guarantees for each distribution appear in \cref{sec:rangefinderBounds,sec:frotheory}.